 “Our results further support that vitamin D may be important in younger adults for health and possibly colorectal cancer prevention.”

-An earlier study from Europe suggested that the higher your levels of vitamin D, the lower your risk of developing colorectal cancer (British Medical Journal, online Jan 22, 2010).
+A previous study from Europe suggested that the higher your blood levels of vitamin D, the lower your risk of developing colorectal cancer (British Medical Journal, online Jan 22, 2010).
 The EPIC study, which stands for European Prospective Investigation into Cancer, enlisted over 500,000 adults from 10 countries.
 None of the subjects had cancer at the start of the study.
 Vitamin D levels were measured at that time.

 After several years, 1,248 people had come down with colorectal cancer.
 The investigators matched them to 1,248 EPIC participants who were not diagnosed with cancer and compared the vitamin D levels.
 Those with the highest blood levels of this hormone at the start of the study were 40 percent less likely to have developed colorectal cancer.

-From two studies, we have two different ways of answering the question, can vitamin D help protect people from colorectal cancer?
+From these studies, we have two different ways of answering the question, can vitamin D help protect people from colorectal cancer?
 Both blood level and dietary intake data strongly suggest that it can.
+To answer the question about whether vitamin D supplements will provide protection, though, we need a randomized controlled trial.

 Learn More: